jakob-stoeck/os_poker/modules/fb/README.txt

   http://www.drupalforfacebook.org/node/1106.
 This also applies to themes used for iframe canvas pages.

+- Edit your settings.php file (sites/default/settings.php, depending
+  on your install) to include fb_settings.inc (in this directory).
+  For example, add this at the very end of your settings.php:

+  require_once "sites/all/modules/fb/fb_settings.inc";

+- If you want to honor facebook controlled sessions, as opposed to drupal-controlled sessions, add this line to your settings.php:

+  $conf['session_inc'] = "profiles/custom/modules/fb/fb_session.inc";

 - If you want to support canvas pages, url rewriting is recommended.
 Enable this by adding this line to settings.php:

   include "sites/all/modules/fb/fb_url_rewrite.inc";

-- Edit your settings.php file (sites/default/settings.php, depending
-  on your install) to include fb_settings.inc (in this directory).
-  For example, add this at the very end of your settings.php:

-  include "sites/all/modules/fb/fb_settings.inc";

 - Go to Administer >> Site Building >> Modules and enable the Facebook